xjin49/xjin49.github.io/_pages/Openings.md

 The application is due on April 15.
  -->

-Openings exist for undergraduate research assistant interested in air pollution, wildfires and remote sensing.
+Openings exist for undergraduate research assistant interested in air pollution, wildfires, machine learning, and remote sensing.
 Please contact Xiaomeng Jin at (xiaomeng DOT jin AT rutgers DOT edu) to discuss your research interests.

 ***